PrithviRathaur/PacmanSearch/README.md

 ### Testing out the Code

-First one will need to clone this repo.
+First, one will need to clone this repo.
 To start off, I recommend just running the following command:

 ```bash
 python3 pacman.py